Whipsnade Zoo: Description

-The park covers 600 acre, and can be located from miles to the north and from the air because of the Whipsnade White Lion, a large hill figure carved into the side of the Dunstable Downs (part of the Chiltern Hills) below the white rhino enclosure.
+The park covers 600 acre, and can even be located from the air because of the Whipsnade White Lion, a large lion-shaped hill figure carved into the side of the Dunstable Downs (part of the Chiltern Hills.)

-Due to its size, inside the park, visitors may walk or drive their cars between the various animal enclosures, or through an 'Asian' area where some animals are allowed to roam free around the cars.
-There is also a train service, the narrow-gauge Great Whipsnade Railway, also known as the "Jumbo Express."
+Due to its size, visitors may walk or drive their cars between the various animal enclosures.
+Cars are able to access a drive-through area where animals are able to roam free around the cars.
+There is also a train service named Great Whipsnade Railway it is a narrow-gauge railway.

 Whipsnade Zoo is the UK's largest zoo and one of Europe's largest wildlife conservation parks.
-It is home to 3,626 animals, many of which are endangered in the wild.
-The majority of the animals are kept within sizeable enclosures; others, such as peafowls, Patagonian maras, and red-necked wallabies, roam freely around the park.
+It is home to 10,364 animals, many of which are endangered in the wild.
+The majority of the animals are kept within sizeable enclosures; others, such as Patagonian maras, and red-necked wallabies, roam freely around the park.